genesis-community/squid-genesis-kit/README.md

   http_proxy:
   https_proxy:
 ```
-params to your manifest to utilize the proxy.
+to your manifest to utilize the proxy.

 Heads Up!!
 -------